django-cms/djangocms-bootstrap4/README.rst

 |PyPI Version| |Build Status| |Coverage Status|

-Aldryn Bootstrap3 is a plugin bundle provided specifically for aldryn.
+aldryn-bootstrap3 is a plugin bundle provided for Django cms.
 Aldryn bootstrap3 extends the most used components of the `Bootstrap <http://getbootstrap.com/>`_ framework.
 It uses a variety of components for rapid frontend development and implements various best practices from within the front-end community.

 following plugins are available: